Théophile de Viau: Life

 Born at Clairac, near Agen in the Lot-et-Garonne and raised as a Huguenot, Théophile de Viau participated in the Huguenot rebellions in Guyenne from 1615–16 in the service of the Comte de Candale.
 After the war, he was pardoned and became a brilliant young poet in the royal court.
 Théophile came into contact with the epicurean ideas of Italian philosopher Lucilio Vanini, which questioned the immortality of the soul.
 (Vanini was accused of heresy and of practising magic, and after having his tongue cut out, was strangled and his corpse burned in Toulouse in 1619.)

 Because of his heretical views and his libertine lifestyle, de Viau was banished from France in 1619 and travelled in England, though he returned to the court in 1620.
 In 1622 a collection of licentious poems, Le Parnasse satyrique, was published under his name, although many of the poems were written by others.

 However, de Viau was denounced by the Jesuits in 1623 on moral charges, for his bisexuality.
-He was imprisoned and sentenced to appear barefoot before Notre-Dame in Paris to be burned alive.
+The Jesuit writer Francis Garasse published his La Doctrine curieuse which attacked the poet, among others.
+De Viau was imprisoned and sentenced to appear barefoot before Notre-Dame in Paris to be burned alive.
 While de Viau was in hiding, the sentence was carried out in effigy, but the poet was eventually caught in flight toward England and put in the Conciergerie prison in Paris for almost two years.
 The trial led to debates among scholars and writers, and 55 pamphlets were published both for and against de Viau.
 His sentence was changed to permanent banishment and de Viau spent the remaining months of his life in Chantilly under the protection of the Henri de Montmorency, 4th Duke of Montmorency, before dying in Paris in 1626.